celery/celery/docs/userguide/concurrency/index.rst

 - `custom`: Enables specifying a custom worker pool implementation through environment variables.

-For a detailed  look at these options, visit the [Celery Worker Pools Overview](https://celery.school/celery-worker-pools).
+For a detailed look at these options, there is an excellent overview at [Celery Worker Pools Overview](https://celery.school/celery-worker-pools).

 .. toctree::